 You can contact David Offenberg at David.Offenberg@lmu.edu.

-David Offenberg is an associate professor of finance at Loyola Marymount University who is amongst the world’s leading academic experts in entertainment finance.
+David Offenberg is an associate professor of finance at Loyola Marymount University, and is amongst the world’s leading academic experts in entertainment finance.
+His alumni work across the entertainment industry, at the major studios, independent studios, talent agencies, and financial firms.
+Dr. Offenberg won the nation’s most prestigious teaching award for finance professors in 2018, the Financial Management Association’s Innovation in Teaching Award.
+He is frequently quoted in the press, with recent mentions on CNBC, Entertainment Weekly, NPR, Observer, Vanity Fair, and The Wrap.
+He also provides financial and analytical consulting services to independent filmmakers and studios, and often delivers keynote addresses to entertainment industry professionals.
 His research has appeared in the Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Corporate Finance, and Financial Management.
-Dr. Offenberg teaches innovative courses in theoretical and applied corporate finance, including MBA and undergraduate-level courses in entertainment finance.
-He organizes the LMU Entertainment Finance Alumni Network and founded the annual California Corporate Finance Conference (hosted by LMU).
-He is also a recipient of numerous teaching and research awards.
 Prior to joining the faculty, Dr. Offenberg was a 401(k) research analyst for Watson Wyatt and Co.
 He received a Ph.D. in finance and a B.S. in industrial management from Purdue University.

 Purdue University: Ph.D., Finance 2005